Made for fun, not for profit. The Buffyverse belongs to Mutant Enemy and Joss Whedon, I just like to play there.

 Giles was checking on the leftovers, stirring, turning down burners and the like, when Sam's footsteps finally left her room and headed for the staircase.

 She came back downstairs for dinner a few moments later wearing a blue lace-edged camisole and stretchy black sweatpants which flowed loosely below her knees.
 Unlike her earlier outfit, the thin and form-fitting fabric of this one showed off each curve to its best advantage, and Spike admiringly took in her shape.
 The robe which she had worn before her bath gave the ensemble a touch of modesty but didn't do much to hide her figure.
-She had womanly curves and a trim waist, reminding him a bit of Marilyn Monroe around the time she was in "Some Like It Hot".
+She had womanly curves and a trim waist, reminding him a bit of 1950s pin-up girls.
 She wasn't emaciated – he couldn't see her ribs – and she wasn't chubby – no love handles – but somewhere comfortably in between.

 "Very nice," he muttered to himself.